Analysis | What’s the mandate for the next president? It’s harder than it’s ever been to answer that.

 That is because both men are leaders in parties with lawmakers who feel a responsibility to deliver to their base on the issues that they campaigned on.
 And I got the chance to spend time with some of those voters during the primaries in South Carolina, Iowa and Arizona.
 Those conversations reinforced the view that many Americans are deeply disappointed and distrustful of many of those on the extreme opposite of them politically.
 The belief that party leaders are not that interested in bipartisan work, but are too heavily influenced by some of their most extreme members, is not uncommon.

 But if voters on the whole made anything clear in this year’s election, it’s that they do not want a government completely controlled by one side of the aisle.
-Whether the next leader of America hears that mandate loud and clear perhaps depends on who ultimately wins the remaining electoral college votes.
+Whether the next leader of the United States hears that mandate loud and clear perhaps depends on who ultimately wins the remaining electoral college votes.